cyclus/cyclus/CONTRIBUTING.rst

 -----------------------------

 We begin with a fork of the mainline Cyclus repository.
-After initially forking the repo, we will have the master branch in your fork.
+After initially forking the repo, we will have the main branch in your fork.

 Acquiring a Fork of the Cyclus Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^